DeemanthPoonacha/ZapJot/contents/privacy-policy.md

 **Effective Date:** 2025-05-20

-We at **ZapJot** respect your privacy.
-This policy explains how we collect, use, and protect your data when you use our Services.
+We at **ZapJot** value your privacy.
+This Privacy Policy describes how we collect, use, and safeguard your information when you use our Services.

+---

 ## 1. Data We Collect

+We collect only the data necessary to provide a secure and seamless experience:

-- **Account Info:** Email address, name, and authentication details.
+- **Account Information:** Your email address, name, and authentication data via Firebase Authentication.
-- **Content:** Journals, planners, characters, etc., created and managed by you.
+- **User Content:** Journals, planners, tasks, characters, goals, and other information you create.
-- **Usage Data:** App usage statistics and crash reports (anonymous).
+- **Metadata:** Timestamps, chapter titles, tags, and other non-sensitive metadata used for search and filtering.
+- **App Usage Data (Anonymous):** Crash logs, app performance data, and basic usage statistics to improve the service.
+No personally identifiable information is included.

+---

 ## 2. Client-Side Encryption

-We use **end-to-end AES encryption** for your journal content.
-Only you can decrypt your journals.
-Even we cannot access or read your encrypted entries.
+Your privacy is our priority.
+We use **end-to-end AES encryption** for all journal content:

+- Only **you** can decrypt your encrypted journal entries.
+Not even ZapJot has access to your private content.
-- Metadata (like creation date, chapter title, tags) may be stored unencrypted to enable features like search and filtering.
+- Metadata (e.g., chapter titles, creation dates) may be stored in plaintext to support functionality like filtering and search.
-- Encryption keys are securely stored on your device and in Firestore encrypted using a key derived from your Firebase Auth credentials.
+- Your encryption key is stored securely on your device and in Firestore, where it is encrypted using a key derived from your Firebase Auth credentials.

+---

 ## 3. How We Use Your Data

+We use your information strictly to:

-- To operate and improve the app.
+- Provide and improve the core features of ZapJot.
-- To provide support and fix bugs.
-- To deliver features like reminders and notifications.
+- Deliver essential functionality, such as reminders, notifications, and secure backups.
+- Diagnose errors, fix bugs, and support your experience.

-We **do not sell or share your personal data** with advertisers or third parties.
+We **do not sell, trade, or share your personal data** with advertisers or any third parties.

+---

 ## 4. Third-Party Services

-We may use Firebase, Firestore, and other secure cloud services for authentication, database storage, and analytics.
-These services have their own privacy policies.
+ZapJot uses reputable and secure services, including:

+- **Firebase Authentication** – for login and secure session handling.
+- **Firestore** – for storing your data safely.
+- **Firebase Crashlytics** (optional/anonymous) – to diagnose crashes and app issues.

+These providers have their own privacy practices.
+We recommend reviewing [Firebase’s Privacy Policy](https://firebase.google.com/support/privacy) for more information.

+---

 ## 5. Your Rights

-You can:
+You have full control over your data:

-- View, edit, or delete your content.
+- View or edit your content anytime from the app.
-- Export your data.
+- Export your journal and planner data in a readable format.
-- Request account deletion at any time.
+- Permanently delete your account and all associated data upon request.

+To initiate data export or deletion, contact support or use in-app settings (if available).

+---

 ## 6. Data Retention

+- Your data is retained only while your account is active.
-We retain your content as long as your account is active.
-Upon deletion, your content (including encrypted journals) will be permanently erased from our servers.
+- When you delete your account, all your data — including encrypted journals — is permanently removed from our servers.

+---

 ## 7. Children’s Privacy

-ZapJot is not intended for users under 13.
-We do not knowingly collect data from children without parental consent.
+ZapJot is not intended for children under the age of 13.
+We do not knowingly collect personal data from children without verified parental consent.
+If we become aware of such data, we will delete it promptly.

+---

-## 8. Security
+## 8. Security Measures

+We implement strong security protocols including:

+- **End-to-end encryption** for sensitive content
+- **Secure authentication** via Firebase
+- **HTTPS** for all data transmission

-We take strong security measures, including encryption and secure authentication, but no system is 100% secure.
-You are responsible for protecting your credentials.
+However, no system is completely foolproof.
+You are responsible for keeping your login credentials secure.

+---

 ## 9. Policy Updates

-We may update this Privacy Policy
+We may update this Privacy Policy to reflect changes to our practices or legal requirements.
+When we do, we will update the "Effective Date" above.
+Significant changes may be communicated to users directly.

+---

+## 10. Contact Us

+For any questions, concerns, or data-related requests, [contact us](/#contact).

+---

+Thank you for trusting **ZapJot** to keep your memories and plans safe.